Courtesy titles in the United Kingdom

-A courtesy title is a form of address in systems of nobility used for children, former wives and other close relatives of a peer, as well as certain officials such as some judges and members of the Scottish gentry.
-These styles are used "by courtesy" in the sense that persons referred to by these titles do not themselves hold substantive titles.
-There are several different kinds of courtesy titles in the British peerage system.
+A courtesy title is a form of address and/or reference in the British system of nobility used for children, former wives and other close relatives of a peer, as well as certain officials such as some judges and members of the Scottish gentry.
+These styles are used "by courtesy" in the sense that persons referred to by these titles do not in law hold the substantive title.
+There are several different kinds of courtesy title in the British peerage system.